Woodworms are one of the more annoying pests because they can damage and in time destroy furnishings made of wood.

 How to Prevent Woodworm Damage in Furniture?

-Prevention is key, but not all of us take the necessary steps to avoid the future problem once it is fixed.
+Prevention is key rather than treatment, but not all of us take the necessary steps to avoid future problem once it is fixed.

 If you have just fixed the woodworm problem in your home, here are some tips you can follow to prevent another possible outbreak…